Is It Mandatory to Accept a Confirmation Letter with a Longer Notice Period?

 loginmiraclelogistics

 Normally, no acceptance is mandatory for an employee on probation.
-It's good enough when you accepted the offer of appointment and the appointment order upon which you joined the firm.
-It's deemed to be accepted as you are continuing the post as of now.
-NP of 3 months also not open for dispute as such stipulation is in vogue commonly.
+It's sufficient when you accepted the offer of appointment and the appointment order upon which you joined the firm.
+It's deemed to be accepted as you are continuing in the post as of now.
+A notice period (NP) of 3 months is also not open for dispute, as such stipulations are commonly in vogue.

-I couldn't guess what should be the clinching factor to decide in favor of a project which can go for 2 years only 'on contract' unless you are a contractor and expecting huge income from this.
-What if, for argument's sake, your position becomes bad in conclusion of the project?
-I'm afraid you'll have no favorable point to overcome 3 months NP.
+I couldn't determine what should be the clinching factor to decide in favor of a project that can go for 2 years only 'on contract' unless you are a contractor expecting a significant income from this.
+What if, for argument's sake, your position becomes unfavorable at the conclusion of the project?
+I'm concerned you may have no favorable point to overcome a 3-month notice period.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute